csc-training/summerschool/application-design/docs/02-documentation-testing.md

 # Documenting and testing {.section}

 <small>
 Material is partly based on work by Software Carpentry and Code Refinery licensed under CC BY-SA 4.0
 </small>

 # Why to document your code?

 - You will forget details
     - Code that you wrote 6 months ago is often indistinguishable from code that someone else has written.
 - Writing documentation may improve the design of your code
 - Have other people to use (and cite!) your code
     - If the documentation is not good enough, people will not use it
 - Allow other people to contribute to development
     - Practically impossible without documentation
+- Even within a group, people move in and out

 # What to document?